 Turning a Paradox into a Bet (or a Game)

 Penney’s paradox can be turned into a game.
 You can use playing cards, colored counters or tossed coins.
-In the Logical Card Tricks book, the victims are Victor and Victoria (Click Here).
+In the Logical Card Tricks book (Click Here), the victims were named Victor and Victoria.
 Let us have Victor as the victim this time.
 He starts by choosing a triplet made up of Reds/Blacks (R/B) or Heads/Tails or the two colors of the counters.
-As Victor deals the cards or tosses coins or draw counters, he keeps doing that until a triplet comes out that matches Victor's or yours.
+You then choose another triplet that is supposed to beat that.
+As Victor deals the cards or tosses coins or draw counters, he keeps dealing until a triplet comes out that matches Victor's or yours.
 Whoever gets the first triplet wins that game.
-He will then start all over again, repeating the game as many times as he wishes.
+Victor will thencontinue dealing, repeating the game as many times as he wishes.
 In the long run, you will win.
 (The winning strategy is given below).
 Here is the procedure for the bet:

 1) Victor should select a triplet such as: black-black-black (BBB), black-red-black (BRB), etc.

 2) You then announce your triplet (based on the winning strategy below).

 3) Victor starts dealing the cards (from a shuffled deck) face up on the table.
 The first one whose triplet appears will win that run.